-Common household condensation, or "sweating" on windows is caused by excess humidity or water vapor in a home.
-When this water vapor in the air comes in contact with a cold surface such as a mirror or window glass, it turns to water droplets and is called condensation.
-Occasional condensation, appearing as fog on the windows or glass surfaces, is normal and is no cause for concern.
+Common household condensation or "sweating" on windows is caused by excess humidity or water vapor in a home.
+When water vapor in the air comes in contact with a cold surface such as a mirror or window glass, it turns into water droplets called condensation.
+All homes have occasional condensation, such as a little fogging on the windows, but this is no cause for concern.